aws-samples/shopfloor-connectivity/docs/core/base-source-configuration.md

 ### Name

 Name of the source in the output data.
-This property only needs to be set if the sourcename in the output must be different than the key for the source in the SFC toplevel configuraton [Sources](./sfc-top-level-config#Sources) property.
+This property only needs to be set if the sourcename in the output must be different from the key for the source in the SFC toplevel configuration [Sources](./sfc-top-level-config#Sources) property.

 ---

 ### ProtocolAdapter

-Reference to the adapter for the source in the SFC toplevel configuraton [Sources](./sfc-top-level-config#Sources) property.
+Reference to the adapter for the source in the SFC toplevel configuration [Sources](./sfc-top-level-config#Sources) property.

 ---